 2) We like being in an actual home, versus a vacation rental.
 It’s typically more comfortable, and feels more like home to us.

 3) We love animals and enjoy caring for them.

 4) Rejections!
-We book about one in every 10 sits we apply for.
-Many times, the homeowner doesn’t even acknowledge our application, and just rejects it outright.
+In the beginning, we booked about one in every 10-12 sits we applied for.
+Many times, the homeowner didn’t even acknowledge our application, and just rejected it outright.
 You have to be ok with that and not take it personally, knowing that there are a lot of sits that families just aren’t suitable for.

 7) Kids can be messy.
 Sometimes, they break things.
 When you are caring for someone else’s home, this can be stressful.
 You have to be willing to replace or repair broken/ruined items, including dishes, sheets, toys, etc.

 So you want to house sit: how do you get started?